mfikes/esprit-board/README.md

 If you have both USB and a battery connected, the board has an onboard IC (an MCP73833T) that is used to properly charge the lipo battery.
 In short, it behaves much like a modern cellphone.

+As a safety mechanism, an onboard thermistor is included which will suspend battery charging if the board is detected as being too warm.

 Here are batteries that have been successfully used with the board:

 - [Adafruit 100 mAh][9]